Netflix/metaflow-nflx-extensions/docs/conda.md

 prior to proceeding.

 Removing the file will typically allow Metaflow to proceed.
-You can also set the amount of time Metaflow waits before warning you by setting `METAFLOW_CONDA_LOCK_TIMEOUT` which is currently set to 300 seconds (5 minutes).
+You can also set the amount of time Metaflow waits before giving up by setting `METAFLOW_CONDA_LOCK_TIMEOUT` which is currently set to 300 seconds (5 minutes).

 ## Troubleshooting